dotnet/docs/docs/csharp/roslyn-sdk/tutorials/how-to-write-csharp-analyzer-code-fix.md

 1. Register actions.
 The actions represent code changes that should trigger your analyzer to examine code for violations.
 When Visual Studio detects code edits that match a registered action, it calls your analyzer's registered method.
 1. Create diagnostics.
 When your analyzer detects a violation, it creates a diagnostic object that Visual Studio uses to notify the user of the violation.

-You register actions in your override of <xref:Microsoft.CodeAnalysis.Diagnostics.DiagnosticAnalyzer.Initalize(Microsoft.CodeAnalysis.Diagnostics.AnalysisContext)?displayProperty=nameWithType> method.
+You register actions in your override of <xref:Microsoft.CodeAnalysis.Diagnostics.DiagnosticAnalyzer.Initialize(Microsoft.CodeAnalysis.Diagnostics.AnalysisContext)?displayProperty=nameWithType> method.
 The actions your register create the diagnostics.
 In this tutorial, you'll visit **syntax nodes** looking for local declarations, and see which of those have constant values.

 ### Create the analyzer structure